Joshua Kaindoh

-Joshua Kaindoh (born December 27, 1998) is an American professional football defensive end.
-He played college football at Florida State and was selected by the Kansas City Chiefs in the fourth round of the 2021 NFL draft.
+Joshua Kaindoh (born December 27, 1998) is an American former professional football player who was a defensive end for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Florida State Seminoles and was selected by the Kansas City Chiefs in the fourth round of the 2021 NFL draft.

 Professional career

 Kaindoh was selected by the Kansas City Chiefs in the fourth round, 144th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.
 Kaindoh was placed on injured reserve on October 5.
 He was activated on January 12, 2022.
 Kaindoh won Super Bowl LVII when the Chiefs defeated the Philadelphia Eagles.

 On August 29, 2023, Kaindoh was waived by the Chiefs.